kulfoniasty/activity-processor/README.md

 This very small library is capable of loading several data sets and prepare a summary of it

+## Installing

+In order to test locally in another project `npm link ../activity-processor-directory` can be used.

+Of course if we go public and publish to `npm` it would be enough to do simple `npm install the-best-activity-processor`.

 ## Usage

 ```